ShibeFaceSkrill/dogeparty/_posts/2022-06-19-top-NFT-on-Dogecoin.md

 <p>Reviewing these collections and getting the birdge eye view of Dogeparty, I'm really excited about the upcoming projects to improve the UX for asset and open dispenser discovery.</p>

+<p>Even though it's a historical protocol, Dogeparty still is still under-developed and under-utilized in many ways.
+There is a lot of room for growth and it feels like somewhere you can still get in at the bottom.</p>

 <p>I personally believe so much in this platform that I've begun to re-cast the ShibeFaceSkrill roadmap to spend a lot more time working with the Dogeparty community before venturing to other chains.</p>

 <h2>LINKS</h2>